CPU Scheduling Algorithms in Operating System

 Average Response Time = (3+34+18+8+0)/5 = 12.6 ms

 Round Robin (RR) Scheduling:

-The first 5 milliseconds are assigned to process P1 when time quantum is expired, the CPU switches from process P1 to P2.
+The first 5 milliseconds assigns to process P1 when the time quantum expires, the CPU switches from process P1 to P2.
 When the time quantum of P2 expired, the process switches to process P3.
-Now we have to calculate the average waiting time, average turn around time, average response time.
+Now we have to calculate the average waiting time, average turnaround time, average response time.

-Consider the below problem for better understanding of the priority scheduling algorithm:
+Consider the below problem for a better understanding of the priority scheduling algorithm:

 |Process||Burst Time (ms)||Priority|

 Out of the five processes, P4 has the highest priority, so allocate the CPU to process P4 first.
 The next priority goes to P1 next.
 Continue this process until the five processes are completed.
 Now we have to calculate the average waiting time, average turnaround time.